 DISCUSSION AND RECOMMENDATIONS

 Centers for Disease Control and Prevention’s opioid prescribing guidelines constitute a logical and timely response by a federal agency to a rapidly escalating public health crisis.
-However, we identified several internal and external validity concerns in the opioid safety evidence base, which if addressed in subsequent studies may allow future guidelines to ensure ideal balance between limiting over prescribing and providing appropriate pain management.
+However, we identified several internal and external validity concerns in the opioid safety evidence base, which if addressed in subsequent studies may allow future guidelines to ensure the ideal balance between limiting over-prescribing and providing appropriate pain management.

 Additionally, variable misclassification, selection bias due to the prevalent users, and competing risks threatened internal validity among these studies.
 Limited source populations, timeliness of data, and issues in the handling of cancer pain patient data were the most common threats to external validity.
 These limitations are persistent in the literature.
 We reviewed 6 additional opioid safety studies that were published after the CDC guidelines (until December 31, 2016) and 1 study previously published but not cited in the guidelines; these studies shared similar limitations.

 - Utilize large data resources from multiple states to increase generalizability.

 - Link multiple data sources to harness detailed covariate information.